epezent/implot/README.md

 ## Special Notes

 - If you experience data truncation and/or visual glitches, it is **HIGHLY** recommended that you EITHER:
-    1) Handle the `ImGuiBackendFlags_RendererHasVtxOffset` flag in your renderer when using 16-bit indices (the official OpenGL3 renderer supports this) and use an ImGui version with patch [imgui@f6120f8](https://github.com/ocornut/imgui/commit/f6120f8e16eefcdb37b63974e6915a3dd35414be).
+    1) Handle the `ImGuiBackendFlags_RendererHasVtxOffset` flag in your renderer when using 16-bit indices (the official OpenGL3 renderer supports this) and use an ImGui version with patch [imgui@f6120f8](https://github.com/ocornut/imgui/commit/f6120f8e16eefcdb37b63974e6915a3dd35414be), OR...
     2) Enable 32-bit indices by uncommenting `#define ImDrawIdx unsigned int` in your `imconfig.h` file.
 - By default, no anti-aliasing is done on line plots for performance reasons.
 If you use 4x MSAA, then you likely won't even notice.
-However, you can re-enable AA with the `ImPlotFlags_AntiAliased` flag.
+However, you can enable AA per-plot with the `ImPlotFlags_AntiAliased` flag, or globablly with `ImPlot::GetStyle().AntiAliasedLines = true;`.

-## Interactive Demo

-An online version of the demo is hosted [here](https://traineq.org/implot_demo/src/implot_demo.html).
-You can view the plots and the source code that generated them.
-Note that this demo may not always be up to date and is not as performant as a desktop implementation, but it should give you a general taste of what's possible with ImPlot.
-Special thanks to [pthom](https://github.com/pthom) for creating and hosting this!

 ## FAQ